ArjunSasidaran/MazeRunnerV2/README.md

 #### Command line arguments

-The delivered program at the end of this assignment should use the following flags:
+The program should use the following flags:

 - `-i MAZE_FILE`: specifies the filename to be used;
 - `-p PATH_SEQUENCE`: activates the path verification mode to validate that PATH_SEQUENCE is correct for the maze

-If you are also delivering the bonus, your program will react to a third flag:

 - `-method {tremaux, righthand, bfs}`: specifies which path computation method to use. (default is right hand)
 - `-baseline {tremaux, righthand, bfs}`: specifies which path computation method as a comparision baseline.
 When run in benchmark mode, the code will:
     - Print on stdout the time spent loading the maze from the file